mattsalinero/mechanalysis/mech_spec.md

 ---
 ## Data Sources

-The main data source for this project is publicly available data [geekhack](https://geekhack.org/), a community forum.
-Relevant data will be acquired by scraping public topic and post contents from geekhack's "group buys and preorders" and "interest checks" forums.
+The main data source for this project is publicly available data from [geekhack.org](https://geekhack.org/), a community forum for mechanical keyboards.
+Relevant data will be acquired by scraping public topic post content and topic metadata from geekhack's "group buys and preorders" and "interest checks" forums.
 As the project is focused on the effects/outcomes of activities on these community forums, acquiring the available data straight from this source provides the best chance of capturing relevant information.
 The webscraper will use the "beautifulsoup4" and "requests" python libraries to extract and save scraped data for analysis.

 To minimize requests to geekhack, scraping will be performed in two stages.
 First, the scraper will ingest topic titles from group buy/interest check topic index pages and perform initial data processing to identify relevant topics (about keysets).
 In the second stage, the scraper will access the topic pages for the topics identified in stage one to extract additional data about each relevant topic.